Characterizing the Degree-Kirchhoff, Gutman, and Schultz Indices in Pentagonal Cylinders and M\"{o}bius Chains: Introduction

-The closed-form formula of the degree-Kirchhoff index of linear hexagonal chains \cite{Hua16}, hexagonal M\"{o}bius chains \cite{Ma19}, linear crossed hexagonal chains \cite{Pan18}, linear polyomino chains \cite{HuaJ16}, cylinder phenylene chains \cite{Ma21}, random polygonal chains \cite{Li21}, generalized phenylenes \cite{Zhu19}, cylinder and M\"{o}bius octagonal chain \cite{Liu22} are already available in the literature.
-The formula to obtain the Kirchhoff index of pentagonal chains was obtained by Wang and Zhang \cite{Wan10} in $2010$ and the degree-Kirchhoff index for the same chain graphs was obtained by He et al. \cite{He18} in $2018.$ Although, the Kirchhoff index and degree-Kirchhoff index of several cylinder/ M\"{o}bius chains have been computed by many researchers in the last few years, those for cylinder/ M\"{o}bius pentagonal chains have not been attempted.
-Very recently, explicit formulas for the Kirchhoff index of the cylinder pentagonal chains and the M\"{o}bius pentagonal chains have been obtained by Sahir and Nayeem \cite{Sah22}.
-In furtherance of work in that direction, here we obtain the explicit formulas for the degree-Kirchhoff index, Kemeny’s constant, the Gutman index, and the Schultz index of the pentagonal cylinder chain $P_n$ (see Figure \ref{fig1}) and the pentagonal M\"{o}bius chain $P'_n$ (see Figure \ref{fig2}) on $|V|=5n$ ($n\geq 2$) vertices and $|E|=7n$ edges.
-Also, we obtain a relationship between the Gutman index and the Schultz index for the above-said classes of graphs.
-We present a comparison between the degree-Kirchhoff index and the Gutman index for different values of $n$.
+The formulae of the degree-Kirchhoff index of linear hexagonal chains \cite{Hua16}, hexagonal M\"{o}bius chains \cite{Ma19}, linear crossed hexagonal chains \cite{Pan18}, linear polyomino chains \cite{HuaJ16}, cylinder phenylene chains \cite{Ma21}, random polygonal chains \cite{Li21}, generalized phenylenes \cite{Zhu19}, cylinder, and M\"{o}bius octagonal chain \cite{Liu22}, linear pentagonal derivation chain \cite{Liu24, Liu23} are already available in the literature.
+The formula to obtain the Kirchhoff index for pentagonal chains was obtained by Wang and Zhang \cite{Wan10} in $2010$ and the degree-Kirchhoff index for the same chain graphs was obtained by He et al. \cite{He18} in $2018.$ Although the formulae to find the Kirchhoff and degree-Kirchhoff indices of several cylinder/ M\"{o}bius chains have been computed by many researchers in the last few years, those for cylinder/ M\"{o}bius pentagonal chains have not been attempted.
+Very recently, explicit formulae for the Kirchhoff index of the cylinder pentagonal chains and the M\"{o}bius pentagonal chains have been obtained by Sahir and Nayeem \cite{Sah22}.
+We now present explicit formulae for the degree-Kirchhoff index, Kemeny's constant, Gutman index, and Schultz index of the pentagonal cylinder chain $P_n$ (see Figure \ref{fig1}) and the pentagonal M\"{o}bius chain $P'_n$ (see Figure \ref{fig2}) on $|V|=5n$ ($n \geq 2$) vertices and $|E|=7n$ edges, as a continuation of previous works in that direction.
+For the above-said graphs, we also derive a relationship between the Schultz and Gutman indices and present a comparison between the Gutman indices and the degree-Kirchhoff indices for different values of $n$.